uNople/YoutubePlaylistManager/README.md

 # Why ???

-Because I only want my liked videos in my liked videos playlist.
-If I wanted music there, I would have liked it on YouTube myself

-It's also super slow to do anything with playlists, especially when they're massive like mine - so a local tool is way quicker
+It's super slow to do anything with playlists, especially when they're massive like mine - so a local tool is way quicker

+I also wanted a good way of finding out if a 'video' was actually music, so I could separate my youtube likes with the youtube music likes.
+Unfortunately there's no good way of telling

 # What's currently implemented

-Saving api credentials to the windows credential manager (so it's not in config or anything)

 A console UI to handle getting playlist/video data and save to a Sqlite DB
 - Get playlists / playlist items / videos
 - Search

+A WPF UI to handle adding/removing videos to/from playlists
+- This uses the DB the console app generates
+- Has thumbnails etc to show data of what you're editing

 To come:
-- Actual UI (WPF/Blazor/JS of some kind)
+- UI improvements
-- Playlist updating
+- Web version
-	- No permissions given for this yet
-	- No methods exist for updating playlists

-# how to run
+# How to run

 First, you need a api key, and a oauth key.
 [Follow the instructions here](https://developers.google.com/identity/protocols/oauth2/openid-connect)